Consent agendas: A time-conscious board member’s best friend

 • Updates to the organization’s information, like email addresses, phone numbers, etc.

-• Any perfunctory item that involved a lot of past discussions but still requires formal confirmation
+• Any routine item that involved a lot of past discussions but now only requires formal confirmation

 Best practices for creating consent calendars